We all enjoy music and speakers make that possible – but it’s confusing if you’re not sure how to connect them the right way.

 - 128W = 110 dB

-The best ways to get more volume are:
+The best ways to get more volume in most cases are:

 - Use more efficient speakers (speakers that produce a higher dB volume at 1W of power – higher is better)